astropy/specreduce/docs/specphot_standards.rst

 specific data files that are available:

-- `bstdscal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/bstdscal>`_: Directory of the brighter KPNO IRS standards (i.e. those with HR numbers) at 29 bandpasses, data from various sources transformed to the Hayes and Latham system, unpublished.
+- `bstdscal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/bstdscal>`_: Directory of the brighter KPNO IRS standards (i.e., those with HR numbers) at 29 bandpasses, data from various sources transformed to the Hayes and Latham system, unpublished.

 - `ctiocal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/ctiocal>`_:
   Directory containing fluxes for the southern tertiary standards as published by